ONLINE AUCTIONS FOR STORAGE FACILITIES

 Online Auction Cancelled, When can we charge the auction fee to a tenant’s account if we are having an online auction?
 We post our online auction a week before the “sale” date to give bidders time to look at photos and bid.
 If we cancel our online auction after it is posted, then we are charged a fee by the online auction provider.
 Can we charge the auction fee the day the auction is posted so the tenant would have to pay the fee to bring their account current and stop the auction (if they make payment in that final week before the “sale”)?
 Also, our auction fee is more than the online cancellation fee because the fee was created to pay a live auctioneer before online auctions were added to the statute.
 Is that ok?

-As of 2018, according to the Goldbook and as in the opinion of Connie Heyer, TSSA Legal Counsel, the TSSA lease charge for auction is labeled as a charge for “conducting” a foreclosure sale at public auction.
+In Texas, As of 2018, according to the Goldbook and as in the opinion of Connie Heyer, TSSA Legal Counsel, the TSSA lease charge for auction is labeled as a charge for “conducting” a foreclosure sale at public auction.
 Lease revisions are being considered to address sales that get pulled down, but under the current language, my advice is to charge this fee only if an auction is actually carried out.
 If you want to charge a fee for posting a unit for auction (this fee could cover your administrative costs, any set-up costs from an online auction site and any termination fee from the online site if you remove the auction), then you can list the fee in TSSA lease paragraph 6–Special Provisions.
 For example, “Charge for posting foreclosure sale at public auction (due if auction is posted but not conducted): $X.”

 Walt Cade, CAI, ATS, BAS, CES, TxLic# 16645 LaLic#1726